Fox Hunting (film): Plot

-Two youngsters beat a worker and are justly punished: one receives a suspended sentence, and the other goes to serve in the colony.
+Two youngsters mug a worker and are justly punished: one receives a suspended sentence, and the other goes to serve in the colony.
 But the victim is haunted by thoughts regarding the fate of these teenagers.
 He begins to regularly meet with the prisoners in the hope of getting to reach their hearts.

-The protagonist of this drama is an enthusiast of the nowadays rare type of Radiosport of the same name, fox hunting.
+The protagonist of this drama is an enthusiast of the nowadays rare type of radiosport of the same name, fox hunting.